 Urgent care patients are initially evaluated by a mid-level provider such as a nurse practitioner or physician assistant.
 Working closely with an attending physician, the team reviews x-rays, determines the diagnosis and develops the appropriate treatment plan.
 When necessary, the attending physician provides direct care.

 Is the urgent care clinic the same as the Emergency Department (ED)?

 No. The Emergency Department deals with severe injuries.
 If a patient has a multiple injuries, a fracture or dislocation that needs to be put back in place, or if there is pain, which cannot be controlled with oral pain medicine, the Emergency Department is the appropriate place to go.
-You may bring your child to Boston Children's Emergency Department at any time --without an appointment-- if your child needs immediate medical care.
+You may bring your child to Boston Children's Emergency Department in Longwood or to one of our community hospital partner locations where Boston Children's physicians work --without an appointment-- if your child needs immediate medical care.
 If your child needs immediate medical attention and you cannot safely transport your child to the hospital, please call 911 immediately.